 An Affirming Flame

-Part family history, part social history, part travelogue An Affirming Flame draws on a cache of some 1500 letters exchanged by my parents during the period 1928–1945.
+Part family history, part social history, part travelogue An Affirming Flame draws on a cache of some 1500 letters exchanged by the author's parents during the period 1928–1945.

 From Kingston-on-Thames to Karachi, from Chittagong to Chiltern Drive via Pinner, South Wales and Essex the book charts, in their own words, the story of Maurice and Marjorie Boyce as they navigate emotional struggles, political, social and family concerns, alongside the trepidation, adventure and sacrifice of war.